AndersonUniversity/git-fundamentals-mspreston/README.md

 # :wave: The Basics of GitHub
+## Author: Matthew Preston
+# Date: 2-7-2024

 ## 🤓 Course overview and learning outcomes